 The U3223QE includes the term “USB-C Hub” in its lengthy full name, and that’s for a good reason.
 Built into the display is a well-configured USB-C hub that can make using a laptop in the office a true convenience.
 There’s even a KVM (keyboard, video, and mouse) switch built in, making it easy to swap sources.
 And, in a switch from the P3222QE, power delivery to a laptop is higher at 90 watts versus 65 watts.
-That extends the range of laptops that can be fully powered by the hub, although that still leaves a universe of machines requiring proprietary power adapters.
+That extends the range of

 Video inputs include DisplayPort 1.4 with Display Stream Compression (DSC) for visually lossless compression and High-Bandwidth Digital Content Protection (HDCP 2.2) support so you can stream Netflix at the full UHD resolution, HDMI 2.0 with HDCP 2.2 support, and USB-C with DSC support (DisplayPort 1.4 and HDCP 2.2).
 The USB-C input is the one that connects the hub and provides power delivery, while a second USB-C 3.2 Gen 2 port is available for upstream data only.